Abram Deborin: Under Stalin

-He was castigated for "Menshevizing idealism".
 In 1931, Joseph Stalin decided the issue of the debate between dialecticians and mechanists by publishing a decree which identified dialectical materialism as pertaining solely to Marxism–Leninism.
 He then codified it in Dialectical and Historical Materialism (1938) by enumerating the "laws of dialectics", which are the grounds of particular disciplines and in particular of the science of history, and which guarantees their conformity to the "proletarian conception of the world".
 Thus, diamat was imposed on most Communist parties affiliated to the Third International.
-Diamat became the official philosophy of the Soviet Union and remained as such until its dissolution.
+Dialectical materialism (diamat) became the official philosophy of the Soviet Union and remained as such until its dissolution.
 When Stalin decided in favor of dialectical materialism, Deborin made a show of support for Stalin's position.
+However he dared to propose himself to Stalin as a theoretical sidekick, akin to Engels with Marx.
+At that moment Stalin was already declared to be "the great theoretician of Marxism", and Deborin with "Deborinites" were suppressed for "Menshevizing idealism": overpraising the idealist Hegel while undervaluing Lenin as a philosopher.
 For some years afterwards, Deborin kept a low profile, and most of his writings were suppressed.
-However, he lived long enough to see all of his works republished in the Soviet Union during the "thaw" under Nikita Khrushchev.
+However, he lived long enough to see all of his works republished in the Soviet Union during the "Khrushchev Thaw".